Wherein we add up the figures and hit ‘total’

 Gratuities - $195.30

 Put another way, that $2,238 cruise ticket could wind up costing $3,192.
-For us, that is an additional 43 percent above the fare and taxes.
+For us, that was an additional 43 percent above the fare and taxes.
 Importantly, passengers in smaller, less expensive cabins will not see their ancillary costs decrease, with the possible exception of gratuities, which are $1 per person per day higher for passengers in suites or mini-suites than those in interior, ocean view or balcony staterooms.
 Finally, air fare will be in addition to that figure and varies depending upon point of departure, airline and class of travel.

 While many cruise lines offer similar services and levy similar charges, not all do.